Pedro Passos Coelho: Early years

 Pedro Passos Coelho was born in the parish of Sé Nova in Coimbra, Portugal, on 24 July 1964.
-He is the youngest son of a medical doctor, António Passos Coelho (born in Vale de Nogueiras, Vila Real 31 May 1926 – 4 February 2019) and Maria Rodrigues Santos Mamede (born in Santana da Serra, Ourique, c.
+He is the youngest son of a medical doctor, António Passos Coelho (born in Vale de Nogueiras, Vila Real, 31 May 1926 – 4 February 2019) and Maria Rodrigues Santos Mamede (born in Santana da Serra, Ourique, c.
 1930), a nurse whom António married in 1955.
 He has an older sister, Maria Teresa Mamede Passos Coelho, a medical doctor, and an older brother, Miguel Mamede Passos Coelho, who was born with cerebral palsy.

-He spent his childhood in Angola — then one of Portugal's overseas possessions — where his father practiced medicine.
+He spent his childhood in Angola — then an overseas territory of Portugal after it had been colonised by the Portuguese since the 16th century — where his father practised medicine.
 After the Carnation Revolution in 1974 and the independence of the territory as the People's Republic of Angola, he returned with his family to Europe and settled in Vila Real, in northern Portugal.

 He started very early in politics, as a 14-year-old boy, and had a long and prominent career in the youth branch of the Social Democratic Party (PSD), the JSD, where he was a member of the National Council (1980–1982).
-As a young student, his academic interests, vocations and ambitions were directed towards a future career in medicine, to follow his father and older sisters' steps, or instead mathematics.
+As a young student, his academic interests, vocations and ambitions were directed towards a future career in medicine, to follow his father and older sister's steps, or instead mathematics.
 However, his largest ambition and vocation revolved around politics.